derjoram/Mikrowelle-OS/README.md

 Tested on Python 2.7, 3.3, 3.4 and PyPy 2.5.
 Will not work under Python 2.6, please update in this case.
 If possible, prefer Python 3.

+This fork tries to add a GUI to the manual episode creation step.

 ## Feature List

 * Generating podcast feeds